 Besides the deck profile, do check the flexibility of the deck.
 If your intention is cruising, then soft decks will provide you better service as they are the most shock absorbent.
 For Freestyling, go for medium and for Freeriding or Downhill, go for a stiff deck.
 Then check whether the deck comes with a kicktail or not.

-Though it’s not that important, kicktails enables you to make faster turns.
+Though it’s not that important, kicktails enable you to make faster turns.
 It is handy for those who are interested in doing tricks.
 On the other hand, having no kicktails provides a more stable ride.

 Match The Other Parts